LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

 ## Edge-hosted monitoring on Raspberry Pi

 To run the dashboard directly on a Raspberry Pi, follow the steps in `rpi/RasberryPiReadme.md`.
 In short, install the backend and frontend dependencies, then launch both services to expose the API on port `8001` and the React UI on port `3000` for any device on your LAN.
 A convenience script `python rpi/start_edge_service.py` starts both processes at once.

+(*WILL BE NECESSARY TO INCLUDE A 3.5 INCH TOUCH SCREEN TO THE RASPBERRY PI*)

 ## Local traffic generation with Mininet

-To emulate traffic directly on a Raspberry Pi or other host install [Mininet](http://mininet.org/) and run the helper script in the `mininet`
+To emulate traffic directly on a Raspberry Pi or other host install [Mininet](http://mininet.org/) and run the helper script in the `mininet` directory:
-directory:

 ```bash
 sudo python3 mininet/gen_traffic.py
 ```

 The script creates two virtual hosts connected by a switch.
 One host runs a simple Python HTTP server while the other issues a few baseline requests followed by a larger burst to mimic attack traffic.
 After sending the requests you will be dropped into the Mininet CLI where additional commands such as `pingall` or `iperf` can be used.
 Type `exit` to shut down the network.

 ## On-device ML inference